Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 5. By updating the schema for our production environment to **production**, it ensures that our deployment job for this environment will build our dbt models in the **production** schema within the `PC_DBT_DB` database as defined in the Snowflake Connection section.

 ### Creating multiple jobs
 In machine learning you rarely want to retrain your model as often as you want new predictions.
-Model training is compute intensive and requires person time for development and evaluation, while new predictions can run through an exisiting model to gain insights about drivers, customers, events, etc. This problem can be trikcy, but dbt Cloud makes it easy by: automatically creating dependencies from your code and making setup for environments and jobs simple.
+Model training is compute intensive and requires person time for development and evaluation, while new predictions can run through an existing model to gain insights about drivers, customers, events, etc. This problem can be tricky, but dbt Cloud makes it easy by: automatically creating dependencies from your code and making setup for environments and jobs simple.

 With this in mind we're going to have two jobs:
 - One job that initially builds or retrains our machine learning model.
 This job will run all the models in our project, and was already created through partner connect.
 - Another job that focuses on creating predictions from the existing machine learning model.
-This job will exclude exclude running `apply_prediction_to_position.py`, and we will need to create this job.
+This job will exclude model training by using syntax to exclude running `train_model_to_predict_position.py`.
+This second job requires that you have already created a trained model in a previous run and that it is in your MODELSTAGE area.

 1. Let's look at over to our production job created by partner connect.
 Click on the deploy tab again and then select **Jobs**.